ElektraInitiative/libelektra/doc/decisions/decision_process.md

 ## Problem

-Simply discussing in an issue and then doing an implementation is okay for non-substantial changes.
+Simply discussing in an issue and then implementing a solution is okay for non-substantial changes.
-But substantial decisions must be made in a transparent and participative way.
+Substantial decisions must be made in a transparent and participative way.

 ## Constraints